 After this exciting excursion you can enjoy colourful Moscow on your own or relax and rest before your trip continues on Day 3.

-Day 3 – The Tretyakov Gallery and a visit inside the Bolshoi Theatre in Moscow
+Day 3 – The Tretyakov Gallery and a visit to the Park of Kuskovo

 Today, the Gallery boasts 62 rooms featuring 10,000 pieces of Russian art from old icons to the most modern masterpieces, including paintings by Andrey Rublev, Kazimir Malevich, and Wassily Kandinsky.
-You will travel to the State Tretyakov Gallery by metro.
+You will travel to the State Tretyakov Gallery by metro before stopping for lunch.

 Following this busy day, you will return to your hotel for your own free time to do as you please.